openforcefield/standards/docs/enhancement-proposals/off-ep-0005.md

 For `periodic_potential`:

 * `Ewald3D-ConductingBoundary` (default) denotes that the Ewald potential with conducting (dielectric 0) boundary conditions are used
-* `Coulomb` denotes that the standard Coulomb potential should be used with specified cutoff `cutoff` and optionally switch width `switch_width`
 * A function denotes that the specified function should be used, which may make use of `cutoff`, `switch_width`, and/or `solvent_dielectric` terms
 * Future OFF-EPs may add specific keywords for common choices of reaction field electrostatics